The impact of coronavirus on housing and diverse communities

 *This page will be updated regularly; please look back for further updates

 As the pandemic progresses we are learning more and more about the way it operates and the disproportionate impacts it is having on certain population groups.
-Sadly, although we now appear to be past the ‘peak’ of the virus, these impacts continue to be felt acutely by diverse and marginalised communities and most likely will continue for a significant amount of time to come.
+Sadly, these impacts continue to be felt acutely by diverse and marginalised communities and most likely will continue for a significant amount of time to come.

 Throughout this resource we provide both latest updates and signpost support for diverse and vulnerable population groups along with specific information for housing and service providers.
 We are continually looking for ways to ensure members are receiving the support they need and welcome any suggestions of things to cover.

 New EHRC report: How coronavirus has affected equality and human rights

 BAME people and communities are being disproportionately affected by coronavirus, evidence is growing regarding these effects.
 Black people are 4 times more likely to die from Covid-19 compared to white people, Bangladeshi and Pakistani men are 1.8 times more likely to die than white men and Bangladeshi and Pakistani women are 1.6 times more likely to die than white women (ONS).

 Lockdown measures are also exacerbating pre-existing issues, with it likely to be a long time before things return to normal there could be long-lasting effects.